xhanin/jarup/README.md

 ## Usage

-### set a property in a properties file

-You can easily set a property in a standard java properties file.
-The property is replaced if it exists, and set if it doesn't exist.
-The file order is preserved.

-*Examples:*

-simple property update, with default properties file encoding (ISO 8859-1)

-`jarup example.jar set-property example.properties property1=newvalue`

-same, but with a file located in a directory inside the jar

-`jarup example.jar set-property example/example.properties property1=newvalue`

-same, but loading properties to set from a file

-`jarup example.jar set-properties --from=my.properties  --into=example.properties`

-same, but using UTF-8 encoding

-`jarup example.jar set-property example2.properties property1=newvalue --encoding=UTF-8`

 ### do a search replace in any text file

 You can perform search / replace in any text file: